The Suzuki Method- the only teaching method which has a philosophy

-- Observation of one term, depending on child: group lessons, then one-to-one lessons
+- Observation of one term, depending on the child: group lessons, then one-to-one lessons

 - Books to be read before the first lesson: 'Nurtured by Love', 'Ability Development from Age Zero'

 - Film: Nurtured by Love

-- Parent needs to think about their own work schedule: how to fit in daily practice with child plus 2 lessons per week (one-to-one and group lesson)
+- The parent needs to think about their own work schedule: how to fit in daily practice with child plus 2 lessons per week (one-to-one and group lesson)

 - It has to be the same parent who attends the one-to-one lesson

 - 4 concerts per year (participation expected)

-- After first term of lessons: regrouping with parent to discuss routine of practice (it takes about one term for parent and child to settle into the new routine)
+- After the first term of lessons: regrouping with the parent to discuss routine of practice (it takes about one term for parent and child to settle into the new routine)

 - After 6 months: practice routine should be settled

-[i] Reassessment means a decision to be taken by teacher on continuation of lessons based on progress to date, reflecting the parent's role.
+[i] Reassessment means a decision to be taken by the teacher on the continuation of lessons based on progress to date, reflecting the parent's role.

 "I coach my parents and students to avoid comparison (reference made to what piece in the book the student has progressed to) altogether.
 Our reply to the classic question “What are you working on?” is “Good posture, good tone, and perfect intonation.
 What are you working on?”
 (Edward Kreitman)